rajatjindal/nuxt-components/README.md

 TODO: add more documentation and examples

-Disclaimers:
+> :warning: **Warning**
+>

-- I am pretty new to Nuxt and mainly using these components in hobby projects.
+> - I am pretty new to Nuxt and mainly using these components in hobby projects.
 Please use at your own risk.
-- These components are customized to my needs. and I will most likely continue to make changes as per my requirements.
+> - These components are customized to my needs. and I will most likely continue to make changes as per my requirements.
 So I won't commit to any backward compatibility promises.

 Credits: